reeseovine/dotfiles-old/README.md

 All of the scripts below were either written by me or borrowed from someone else and modified for my use case.
 I don't want to reupload unmodified scripts.
 Instead, check out the section near the end with links to scripts and packages that I find useful.

-**battery-notify** *by [beatle on archlinux.org](https://bbs.archlinux.org/viewtopic.php?pid=1037160#p1037160)* Starts on login and warns me when laptop battery gets too low.
+**battery-notify** *by [beatle on archlinux.org](https://bbs.archlinux.org/viewtopic.php?pid=1037160#p1037160)* Runs in the background and warns me when laptop battery gets too low.

 **colors** *by me*
 Custom visualizations of terminal colors.
 I'm sure there are better implementations out there but this was fun to make.

+**kitty-popup** *by me*
+Create terminal script popup windows using kitty's remote control feature.

+**lightswitch** *by me*
+Tells certain programs to switch to light or dark mode depending on a command line argument.

 **lock** *by me*
 Runs [i3lock-color](https://github.com/Raymo111/i3lock-color) using colors from wal to save lines of code elsewhere.
 You want to make sure you have compositor blurring or something behind it, otherwise your desktop will be visible.

+**minecraft** *by me*
+Reads your Minecraft server list and displays a little status indicator.

+**mkgameshortcut** *by me*
+Creates an application shortcut given an itch.io game folder so you can add it to Steam or access it from your app launcher.

 **polybar** *by [aid1090x](https://github.com/adi1090x/polybar-themes)*
 Starts polybar.
 The `main` bar goes on the primary display and the `secondary` bar goes on all the other ones.

+**pywal** *by me*
+Grabs a random wallpaper (or reads a path from `argv`), sets it and loads a color scheme with wal, then tells everything to update its color scheme (either directly or indirectly).
+Supports light and dark mode, and has an automatic option using `redshift `.

 **rgbctl** *by me*
 Sets the colors of physical devices with RGB in my setup.
 Right now it only sets the colors of the keyboard on my Razer Blade.
 It has the ability to set the Yeelight bulbs over my local network but I turned that off because it hurts my eyes 😵.

 **vivwal** *by [wismut on vivaldi.net](https://forum.vivaldi.net/topic/34521/linux-changing-theme-via-command-line/22?_=1597433612704)*
 Sets the colors of Vivaldi using `crconsole`.
 Vivaldi needs to be started with the command `vivaldi --remote-debugging-port=9222` for this to work.

-**pywal** *by me*
-Grabs a random wallpaper (or reads a path from `argv`), sets it and loads a color scheme with wal, then tells everything to update its color scheme (either directly or indirectly).

 **update** *by me*
 Update system-wide packages from different package managers in parallel.
 Uses sudo askpass so you don't need to have a terminal open.